-This information is not intended to be tax advice.
+Note: This information is not intended to be tax advice.
 Consult a tax preparation professional for tax advice.

+Withholding is the portion of your paycheck that your employer takes out and sends directly to the government each pay period as partial payment of your income tax.
 No, this isn’t about your significant other’s emotions.
-Withholding is the portion of your paycheck that your employer sends directly to the government each pay period as partial payment of your income tax.
-The withholding amount is determined by the number of allowances you claim on your W-4.
+These withheld taxes are deposited in an Internal Revenue Service (IRS) account, and you are credited for the amount when you file your return.

 If you claim too many allowances, you may owe money at tax time, and if you significantly underpay your taxes during the year, you may get hit with a penalty when you file your tax return.

 To ensure your withholdings are correct, be sure to review the breakdown of your paycheck.

 Your filing status determines what tax forms you’ll fill out and is an important factor when calculating your taxable income.
 Whether you’re single and ready to mingle or joined in matrimony, your relationship status determines how you file and if you’re entitled to any tax breaks.

 The IRS offers a handy tool to help you determine your appropriate filing status.
 Single, married filing jointly, and head of household are the most common statuses.
 The IRS also makes it easy to choose the correct filing status when you use the IRS e-file, which also happens to be one of the fastest ways to get your refund.

 A dependent is a child, relative, or other individual who relies on you, the taxpayer, for financial support.
 Dependents are claimed as a tax exemption on your federal income tax return.
 There are rules and qualifications for who is considered a dependent, so make sure you double-check the guidelines before claiming another person as a dependent on your tax forms.